swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

   done by configuring the test target's [C settings][CSetting] to search for the mixed target's headers via the [`.headerSearchPaths(_:_:)`][headerSearchPath] setting.

-- **Expose non-public C-Language types to Swift test files**: This can be done by adding a header to the test target that imports the desired non-public header(s).
-Note that the test target will need to be configured to include the mixed test target's header in its header search paths (see above strategy).
-Additionally, the test target will need at least one `.m` file (e.g. a blank `Dummy.m` file).

 - **Expose `internal` Swift types to Swift test files**: As expected, Swift types with `internal` access be tested within a Swift test file by importing